The Importance of Being Earnest Society and Class Quotes

 Lady Bracknell [to Gwendolen]: Sit down immediately.
 Hesitation of any kind is a sign of mental decay in the young, of physical weakness in the old.
 (III.44)

-In Lady Bracknell’s circle, the authority of elders is a well-established in upholding her social class.
-Because parents decide every aspect of their children’s lives, any disobedience on a child’s part can be read as a sign of.
+In Lady Bracknell’s circle, the authority of elders is well-established in upholding social class.
+Because parents decide every aspect of their children’s lives, any disobedience on a child’s part can be read as a sign of rebellion—something that could destroy the aristocracy.
 Compare this with Jack’s reaction to Cecily’s indiscretions; he doesn’t freak out about them.
 He rarely orders her to let go of Algernon’s hand or commands her to go back to her lessons.

 Lady Bracknell: Mr. Worthing, is Miss Cardew at all connected with any of the larger railway stations in London?
 I merely desire information.
 Until yesterday I had no idea that there were any families or persons whose origin was a Terminus.
 [Jack looks perfectly furious, but restrains himself.]
 (III.61)